I Want To...

 Core clerkship courses at JHUSOM are only offered to our medical students due to space limitations.

 Which electives are available?

-The JHUSOM Electives Book is available for your review.
-Not all electives are available to visiting medical students and are indicated as such in the electives book.
-In addition, visiting medical students will only be placed at electives that take place at Johns Hopkins Hospital, the Bayview Medical Center or Johns Hopkins Greenspring because those are the locations serviced by our transportation system.
-While some electives are offered at other hospital locations, they are not available to visiting medical students due to transportation constraints.
+Not all electives are available to visiting medical students, click here for eligible electives and their descriptions.
+Electives not available to visiting medical students are indicated in the general electives book.
+Visiting medical students will only be placed in electives that take place at Johns Hopkins Hospital, the Bayview Medical Center or Johns Hopkins Greenspring because those locations are serviced by the Johns Hopkins transportation system.
+Some electives are offered at other hospital locations, but are not available to visiting medical students due to transportation constraints.